daler/pybedtools/docs/source/main.rst

-For more, continue on to the :ref:`Tutorial`.
+For more, continue on to the :ref:`tutorial`.

 .. _BEDTools: http://github.com/arq5x/bedtools
 .. |dl| image:: images/downloads.png